gcobb321/icloud3_v3_docs/docs/chapters/4_adv-feature-alerts-sensor.md

 # iCloud3 Alerts Sensor

-*Added in iCloud3 v3.2.3*

-Errors and Alerts are displayed in the Event log as they are found and summarized in a green bar at the top of the Event Log.
+Errors and Alerts are displayed in the Event log activity area and summarized in a green bar at the top.
 They are prioritized in order of importance:

 - Internet Connection Errors
 - Apple account authentication is needed